astrobel/honours2015/README.md

     - kicskeletonloc.py: generates two plots, one of the UKIRT image of the target and one of this image with KIC and UKIRT catalogue cross-matching overlayed

-  Code from elsewhere:
+  Code from elsewhere (links in files):

     - lomb.py: Lomb-Scargle Fourier transform routine

     - translate.py: routine to map one range of values to another

-  Notes on code:
+  Extras:

     - quarterstitchingpatch.txt: added to pixel analysis code in the case that multiple quarters of data were used